Create Account

 Trademarks

-“JMS,” “JMS Hockey” and “JMS Hockey Clubs” are registered trademarks, trademarks or service marks owned exclusively and licensed by JMS Hockey.
-All other marks referenced herein may be the property of JMS Hockey LLC or other respective owners.
+“LSH,” “Loon State Hockey” and “Loon State Hockey Leagues” are registered trademarks, trademarks or service marks owned exclusively and licensed by Loon State Hockey.
+All other marks referenced herein may be the property of Loon State Hockey LLC or other respective owners.

-JMS makes every effort to update these terms in a timely manner.
-However, in the event of a question or discrepancy, please contact JMS administrators for the final word.
+LSH makes every effort to update these terms in a timely manner.
+However, in the event of a question or discrepancy, please contact LSH administrators for the final word.